-Shillong (Meghalaya), Feb 5: A devastating dynamite blast at an illegal coal mine in Meghalaya’s East Jaintia Hills district has claimed 10 lives, with several others feared trapped under the rubble.
-The explosion occurred in the Thangsku area, prompting a massive rescue operation by the State Disaster Response Force (SDRF) and Fire and Emergency Services.
+Shillong (Meghalaya), Feb 5: A devastating dynamite blast at an illegal coal mine in Meghalaya’s East Jaintia Hills district has claimed 18 lives, with one person injured and several others feared trapped.
+The explosion occurred in the Thangsku area, prompting a massive rescue operation by the State Disaster Response Force (SDRF), National Disaster Response Force (NDRF), and Fire and Emergency Services.

 The mine, suspected to be operating illegally, was using rat-hole mining techniques, banned by the National Green Tribunal (NGT) in 2014 due to environmental and safety concerns.
 The blast has raised concerns about enforcement failures and risks to human life, with the Justice (retd) B.P.
 Katakey committee probing illegal coal mining and transportation in the state.